HomeGuidesAPI ReferenceRelease notes

 aws sqs set-queue-attributes --queue-url $QUEUE_URL --attributes Policy=\"${QUEUE_POLICY//\"/\\\"}\"

-This IAM policy outlines the permissions the platform will need to effectively interact with the S3 bucket and the SQS queue.
+1. Create IAM PolicyThis IAM policy defines the minimum permissions our platform needs to interact with your S3 bucket and SQS queue.
 It includes permissions to:

 • Retrieve and update bucket notifications.